Pump up the two-wheeler, clip your helmet strap, bring a friend and cruise up and down the streets of Detroit…with Slow Roll!

 It all started when Hall moved back to Detroit from South Beach, Florida, to give back and reconnect with his hometown.

 Word spread and with each week, more and more riders were showing up and bringing friends along.
 In a way, it became a movement, not just in the physical sense but in a practical one – a fun, engaging way for people to get fit, enjoy their city and literally just slow down.
 The weekly joyride caught the attention of Apple, who in 2014 featured Slow Roll in a commercial highlighting the iPad and how Hall and MacKool coordinate their rides and engage with fans using the device.

 Today, Slow Roll attracts 5,000 – 10,000 participants on Mondays throughout the year, giving riders an appreciation of Detroit’s beautiful nooks and crannies that are often missed when riding in a car.
 In 2017, Slow Roll hosted 23 rides touring different parts of the city.
 In 2018, Slow Roll plans to partner with 50 Detroit based non-profit organizations.

 Pedal with the People

 With the help of the Detroit Police Department, riders travel on pre-planned routes.
 These routes change weekly which encourages riders to come back to see the whole city.
 Some of the past rides highlighted areas such as the Michigan Science Center, West Riverfront, and Batch Brewing Co.
-Last year, Slow Roll had a total of 12,000 registered members.
+Last year, Slow Roll had over 10,000 registered members.
 The membership is free but a $15 basic membership donation to the nonprofit is encouraged.
 There is also a premium membership option ($60).
 These funds go directly back into the organization’s operating costs, police assistance and city permits.
-Membership applications for the 2017 season can be found online.
+Membership applications for the 2018 season can be found online.

 Have you participated in Slow Roll?
 Tell us about your experience below!